Purav04/AWSsagemaker_endpoint_Q-A/README.md

 # Q&A with sagemaker

 **Description:**
-Question and Answer application with sagemaker studio and endpoints.
+Question and Answer application with Sagemaker Studio and SageMaker Endpoints.

 **ScreenShots:**
 ![](images/1.png)